barrelstrength/PhpStorm-Live-Templates-Twig-Extended/README.md

 ## Features

-PhpStorm Live Templates for Twig are a **Twig - Extended** Live Template group which adds tab-trigger support for all common Twig Tags and Functions; enables support for wrapping selections with multiple Twig tags; and adds various other utility snippets that help close tags, debug, and use your preferred tag syntax.
+PhpStorm Live Templates for Twig are a **Twig - Extended** Live Template group which adds tab-trigger support for common Twig Tags; enables support for wrapping selections with multiple Twig tags; and adds various other utility snippets that help close tags, debug, and use your preferred tag syntax.

 ### Wrap Selection in Tags